 - Better support for non-English-running Adobe applications.

-- Complimentary email login—Allows you to access ArcGIS Maps for Adobe Creative Cloud using your email address.
+- Try ArcGIS Maps for Adobe Creative Cloud using a Complimentary email login by signing in with your email address.
 You have access to all public content hosted on ArcGIS Online as an anonymous user.

-- Detailed vector content—New large-scale vector content has been added for the United States and the world.
+- Create maps with new large-scale detailed vector content for the United States and the world.

-- Label layers—Adding and modifying existing layer labels is now possible with this release.
-Manage labels to improve the overall appearance of your map.
+- Add and modify existing layer labels; manage labels to improve the overall appearance of your map.

-- Filter layers—Add and modify existing filters (definition queries) to refine what data is visible based on attribute queries.
+- Add and modify existing filters (definition queries) to refine what data is visible in map layers based on attribute queries.

-- Add .csv and .txt files (geosearch)—You can now download .csv and .txt file data into the compilation window.
+- Add .csv and .txt file data into the compilation window (geocode).

-- Places (geosearch)—You can now find and add locations to the compilation window by typing a search based on name, address, or category.
+- Find places and add locations to the compilation window by typing a search based on name, address, or category (geosearch).

-- Continuous scaling—The ability to refine map scale with a greater level of precision has been improved.
+- Use the new continuous scale buttons to refine map scale with a greater level of precision.